 In an era rocked by climate change and other large-scale disruptions, our cities must be resilient in order to survive and thrive.
 But what does that mean, exactly?
 What is known about urban resilience, and what remains to be explored?
-To help answer those questions, Island Press launched the Urban Resilience Project (URP) in 2013, with support from The Kresge Foundation and The JPB Foundation.
+To help answer those questions, Island Press launched the Urban Resilience Project (URP) in 2015, with support from The Kresge Foundation and The JPB Foundation.
 We began with a survey of the existing literature on resilience and reached out to a diverse group of organizers, researchers, planners, and other urban change agents.
-In a series of interviews and an all-day assembly, we listened deeply to what they had to say.
 The report Bounce Forward: Urban Resilience in the Era of Climate Change endeavors to capture what we learned during this initial phase of the project.

 We Want to Hear from You